Riverscapes/gcd/docs/Help/Tutorials/ChangeDetection/GCD_Simple-DoD.md

 ---
 title: Simple Change Detection in Raster Calculator vs. GCD
-weight: 3
+weight: 1
 ---

 ### Overview

-This exercise is intended to contrast how to build a DoD (DEM of Difference) with simple change detection minimum level of detection thresholding in ArcGIS's raster calculator versus using the GCD Add-In.
+This exercise is intended to contrast how to build a DoD (DEM of Difference) with simple change detection minimum level of detection thresholding in ArcGIS's raster calculator versus using the GCD..

 ### Data and Materials for Exercises